+If you still can’t use the Filter Gallery, your layer may be locked.
 If your selected layer is locked, there will be a lock icon on your layer in the layers panel.
 To unlock your layer, right-click on the layer and select “Unlock Layer”.
 This will make the filter gallery available again.
 You can also click the lock icon in the layers panel options.
 If this was the issue, the filter gallery will be active now.

 If any of these fixes don’t work, reach out to the adobe support team.